Cherry blossom flowering is officially announced in Japan

 As I was writing above, the weather in Hokkaido is completely different from other areas of Japan.
 It’s much colder, and accordingly, cherry blossoms are later in blooming here.
 The full bloom season of cherry blossoms in Hokkaido is May to June.
 As if chasing after a Sakura front, many Japanese people come from outside Hokkaido to enjoy cherry blossoms again, but cherry trees in Hokkaido are different in kind.
 The biggest difference is: the color of cherry blossoms in Hokkaido is darker.
 If asked which I like better, it’s cherry blossoms outside Hokkaido because they look like exactly what Japanese people expect for cherry blossoms or Sakura.
 It’s fragile and delicate beauty.

 However, let me tell you one big advantage of cherry trees in Hokkaido: the grain and color of wood is beautiful.
-In fact, Sakura is used for the black-colored base of one of our sofa collections as shown in the above image.
+In fact, Sakura is used for the black-colored base of one of our sofa collections as shown in the following image.
 We will use Hokkaido cherry wood for our furniture making more in the future.

 Shungo Ijima